 I would sink.

-Sharks frequent therein, some say.
+Sharks frequent therein, they say.

 And also alligators, strange bedfellows.